Tango Charlie: Critical reception

 BBC's Jaspreet Pandohar described the film as "an interesting study of terrorism, violence, and valour".
-Ziya Us Salam pf The Hindu called the film "a visual treat with a daring theme" and "dares to enter where the Indian media shies away".
+Ziya Us Salam of The Hindu called the film "a visual treat with a daring theme" and "dares to enter where the Indian media shies away".
 Harish Kotian of Rediff.com wrote, "The movie tries to glimpse into the life of soldiers, and the sacrifices they make, but somewhere in the middle, the movie loses its plot."